stenjo/secure-coding-pres/slides.md

 # Antifragile
 ## Things that Gain from Disorder
-Av Nassim Nicholas Taleb
+By Nassim Nicholas Taleb
 ![Taleb](/images/nassim-nicholas-taleb-1221.jpg) {width=200px margin=30px align=right}

-Pocket 2013 Engelsk
+Pocket 2013 English

 The antifragile is beyond the resilient or robust.
 The resil­ient resists shocks and stays the same; the antifragile gets better and better.
 Just as human bones get stronger when subjected to stress and tension, many things in life benefit from stress, disorder, volatility, and turmoil.
 What Taleb has identified and calls antifragile are things that not only gain from chaos but need it in order to survive and flourish.